Uh-oh, United's now under attack on Chinese social networks - Digiday

 “United Airlines will never forcibly remove a white passenger or a black passenger, but it thinks Asians don’t have the spine to fight back?
 And its CEO didn’t even issue a heartfelt apology,” Weibo user Lady_Wohoiine wrote on Tuesday.

-“I finally got the confirmation email from the #ChineseLivesMaters petition after I changed four email addresses and spent four hours,” wrote another Chinese Weibo user.
+“I finally got the confirmation email from the #ChineseLivesMater petition after I changed four email addresses and spent four hours,” wrote another Chinese Weibo user.

 Michale_P_Toothman, a lecturer at University of California, on the other hand, expressed on Weibo that as an American, he is disgusted by this video and will never fly United Airlines again.

-Celebrities like comedian Joe Wong — who performed on the “Late Show with David Letterman” and has around 2 million followers on Weibo — also weighed in on the scandal.
+Celebrities like comedian Joe Wong — who performed on the “Late Show with David Letterman” and has around two million followers on Weibo — also weighed in on the scandal.
 He has posted seven times about the United boarding fiasco since 8:24 pm E.T. last night.
 “Many Chinese stay silent because they are afraid to lose face,” he wrote in one of his posts.

 WeChat users, on the other hand, are sharing articles around the United PR crisis from publications like LinkedIn China and This is America.
 For example, more than 100,000 WeChat users read — and 700 liked — an older LinkedIn article about a prior United PR crisis when musician Dave Carroll wrote a song called “United Breaks Guitars,” to mock the brand because he had to check his $3,500 custom Taylor guitar.